awdhesh-student/jobListing/README.md

 To run the project locally, you need to unzip the folder downloaded from GitHub link and install all the dependencies by running the command "npm install" on your editor

+**NOTE**: the provided URL was not working, that`s why created a dummy data present as jobListings.json.